 Qualified charitable distributions can help your favorite charity and your bottom line.

-The beauty of the QCD is that you can reduce or avoid the taxes on those RMDs by transferring your distribution directly from your retirement account to a qualified charity.
-This transfer will count toward your annual RMD, but it won’t count towards your taxable income.
+The beauty of the QCD is that you can reduce or avoid the taxes on those RMDs by transferring your distribution directly from your retirement account to a qualified charity beginning when you reach 70 1/2.
+You can get a head start and begin QCD’s, a year and a half before RMD’s.
+Once you reach 72, a QCD has the double benefit of being a tax-free distribution AND counting as an RMD.
 That’s a win-win.

 That elimination/reduction of taxable income by using QCDs goes much deeper than just the noticeable reduction in your income tax.
 There are powerful potential long-term tax benefits that can allow you to keep more of your retirement savings.

 OK, honestly the thresholds to keep Social Security tax-free are meager.
 A QCD could be the difference between having 0%, 50%, or 85% of your Social Security becoming taxable.
 It’s a narrow range from 0% to 85%, and unfortunately, most of you will fall into the 85% category, but for those who are close to the 0% or 50% range, the QCD could be the difference.